bytehouse-cloud/driver-java/README.md

 A virtual warehouse is a cluster of computing resources in Bytehouse that we can scale out on demand.
 A warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform the database operations.

-User can set the virtual warehouse using ByteHouseStatement object.
-After setting the virtual warehouse, user can obtain the connection object from ByteHouseStatement object and can subsequently use the same connection object to perform database operations with the same virtual warehouse.
+User can set the virtual warehouse using ByteHouseStatement object / Properties / Connection URL.
+After setting the virtual warehouse, user can obtain the connection object and can subsequently use the same connection object to perform database operations with the same virtual warehouse.

 If users wants to change virtual warehouse, they have to create new connection object with the above mentioned procedure.
 In case, there is no virtual warehouse stated, the server may use the default virtual warehouse, if there is, or can throw exception message.

-An example case of setting virtual warehouse is shown below:
+#### Statement Object
 ```java
     try (Statement stmt = connection.createStatement()) {
         stmt.execute("SET WAREHOUSE vw_name");